genc-murat/portscanner/README.md

 ## 🎮 Interactive Mode

-Launch the interactive mode for guided scanning with security assessment:
+Launch the interactive mode for guided scanning with security assessment and performance optimization:

 ```bash
 # Start interactive mode